Arrcus

 Series A in 2004

-SmartLink Radio Networks, Inc. specializes in designing, developing, and manufacturing interoperable radio communications platforms tailored for public safety, critical infrastructure, and commercial sectors.
-The company provides multi-protocol and wide area networking products, alongside remote systems that support various frequencies and air interfaces.
-Its software, including SmartLink I-Switch, manages and routes communications while accommodating an extensive range of scenarios as specified by customers.
-Additionally, SmartLink offers radio frequency systems design, engineering services, system integration, consulting, and path/propagation studies.
-Founded in 1991 and headquartered in Wallingford, Connecticut, SmartLink Radio Networks functions as a subsidiary of CalAmp Corp. since 2007.
+SmartLink Radio Networks, Inc. specializes in designing, developing, and manufacturing interoperable radio communication platforms tailored for public safety, critical infrastructure, and commercial applications.
+The company offers a range of systems that include multi-protocol and wide area networking products, as well as remote systems that support various frequencies and air interfaces.
+Its software, SmartLink I-Switch, is designed to control and route communications, accommodating an unlimited number of communication scenarios based on customer requirements.
+Additionally, SmartLink provides radio frequency systems design and engineering services, system integration for both existing and new networks, consulting services, and path/propagation studies.
+Established in 1991 and headquartered in Wallingford, Connecticut, SmartLink Radio Networks operates with a focus on creating integrated and interoperable radio networks that enable disparate radio systems to communicate effectively with one another.

 Millennial Net